minetest-mirrors/itemframes/readme.md

 Right-click to add or remove an item from a frame or pedestal, please note that if an item already has on_rightclick registered then it cannot be added to either.
 Punch frame or pedestal to force update if items do not appear.

 Itemframes can be rotated with a screwdriver which includes sitting flat on a surface, punch to update item inside.
+You can also hold sneak and punch to rotate item inside frame.

 License was originally WTFPL although the codebase has changed so much I've reclassified as MIT License for simplicity and school use, and textures are CC-BY-3.0.